-Storelvmo’s work suggests that scientists are closer to resolving that range of values into a single number, in a direction that does not bode well.
-Says Michael Mann, Distinguished Professor of Atmospheric Science at Penn State University, the latest studies “provide sobering evidence that Earth’s climate sensitivity may lie in the upper end of the current uncertainty range.”
+The work by Storelvmo’s group suggests that scientists may actually be close to designating the lower values in the currently accepted range as being “unlikely.”
+According to Michael Mann, Distinguished Professor of Atmospheric Science at Penn State University, the latest studies “provide sobering evidence that Earth’s climate sensitivity may lie in the upper end of the current uncertainty range.”

-The implications of higher ECS are profound, and might already be making themselves felt were it not for a phenomenon reported on by Storelvmo’s group earlier this month in a paper in Nature Geoscience (Storelvmo et al 2016).
+The implications of higher ECS are profound, and might already be making themselves felt were it not for a different phenomenon described by Storelvmo earlier this month in a paper in Nature Geoscience (Storelvmo et al 2016).
 That study used ground-based measurements of incoming solar radiation to determine that highly reflective sulfate aerosols in the atmosphere—which have both natural (volcanic activity) and man-made (burning of high-sulfur fuels) origins—can mask the full warming effect of carbon dioxide.
 Using mathematical techniques from econometrics, Storelvmo and her colleagues, Thomas Leirvik of the University of Norland (Norway), Ulrike Lohmann and Martin Wild of ETH Zürich, and Peter Phillips of Yale, attempted to disentangle the competing influences of carbon dioxide and sulfates in the record of recent temperature changes.
-Their analysis determined that existing levels of sulfate aerosols counter-acted about ½ a degree Centigrade worth of warming that would otherwise have occurred in the last few decades.
+Their analysis determined that existing levels of sulfate aerosols have counteracted about 0.5 degrees Centigrade worth of warming that would otherwise have occurred in the last few decades.
 Since sulfate aerosols can have a severe impact on health and the environment, causing smog and acid rain, along with asthma and other respiratory diseases, efforts are underway in many countries to reduce their presence in the atmosphere, for example, by switching to low sulfur fuels.
 These efforts may have the unintended consequence of accelerating global warming.

-Higher estimates of climate sensitivity would help resolve historic disagreement with estimates obtained from geologic records says Yale professor Mark Pagani.
-“Evaluations of ancient Earth’s sensitivity to CO2 are difficult to make, but equilibrium climate sensitivities are often higher than model estimates for the modern climate system.”
+Higher values of climate sensitivity would help resolve some apparent disagreements between climate models and evidence from the geologic record says Yale professor Mark Pagani: “Evaluations of ancient Earth’s sensitivity to CO2 are difficult to make, but the equilibrium climate sensitivities obtained are often higher than model estimates for the modern climate system.”

-Just as scientists use General Circulation Models (GCMs) to identify how CO2 impacts average global temperature, economists use Integrated Assessment Models (IAMs) to estimate how those rising temperatures impact society.
-And just as Trude Storelvmo has argued that scientists have gotten the GCMs wrong, Bob Litterman, former director of risk management for Goldman Sachs, who now chairs posts such as the World Wildlife Fund’s Investment Committee, suspects that economists have gotten the IAMs wrong too.
+While scientists use global climate models to identify how greenhouse gases will affect average global temperature, economists use integrated assessment models (called IAMs) to estimate how those rising temperatures will impact society.
+And just as Storelvmo and her colleagues have argued that current climate models may be underestimating warming, Bob Litterman, former director of risk management for Goldman Sachs, who now chairs the World Wildlife Fund’s Investment Committee, suspects that today’s assessment models may be underestimating the economic damages.

-IAMs are where the rubber meets the road in climate change modeling efforts.
-Their output attempts to estimate the cumulative damages to society reflected in the “social cost of carbon”—a quantity intended to represent the average dollar cost to society of each additional ton of CO2 that is released to the atmosphere.
+IAMs are where the rubber meets the road in efforts to assess the impacts of climate change.
+Their output attempts to estimate the cumulative damages to society in a number called the “social cost of carbon”—a quantity intended to represent the average dollar cost to society of each additional ton of CO2 that is released to the atmosphere.
 IAMs estimate the cost using models that correlate economic damages with the increased frequency of storms, heat waves, droughts, lost crops, diseases, etc., that are expected in a warmer world.
 The U.S. government is bound by law to use the social cost of carbon when promulgating rule-makings.
 Thus, getting the best value for Earth’s actual climate sensitivity—which predicts future average global temperature, which in turn helps to predict future damages—is much more than an academic exercise.
-Establishing credible values for climate sensitivity and the social cost of carbon are necessary to set the right value for a fee or tax on carbon that many experts see as the ultimate solution for curbing carbon emissions.
+For example, getting the right values for climate sensitivity and the social cost of carbon is necessary to set the right value for a fee or tax on carbon that many experts see as the ultimate solution for curbing carbon emissions.

-“IAM’s calculate damages based solely on anticipated increases in global annual mean surface temperature,” rather than a more full suite of parameters, including sea-level rise and precipitation changes, she says, all of which profoundly impact economic output.
-Equally problematic is the fact that economists’ models typically utilize equilibrium climate sensitivity, which estimates long-term attenuated warming, rather than a related quantity called the “transient” climate sensitivity, which represents the Earth’s more or less immediate response to increased greenhouse gases and is therefore more appropriate for calculating short-term economic effects.
+“Integrated assessment models,” she says, “calculate damages based solely on anticipated increases in global annual mean surface temperature” rather than using a larger suite of parameters, including sea-level rise and precipitation changes, all of which can profoundly impact economic output.
+Equally problematic is that economists’ models typically utilize the equilibrium climate sensitivity, which estimates long-term warming, rather than a related quantity called the “transient” climate sensitivity, which represents the Earth’s more or less immediate response to increased greenhouse gases and is therefore more appropriate for calculating short-term economic effects.

-What the climate science world needs now, both experts appear to agree, is a serious effort involving both scientists and economists to take advantage of new computational resources to couple an IAM to a full-scale global climate models and thereby overcome the shortcomings of today’s piecemeal approach.
+What the climate science world needs now, both experts agree, is a new approach: collaboration between scientists and economists to take advantage of available computational resources to run integrated assessment models alongside full-scale global climate models and thereby overcome the shortcomings of today’s piecemeal approach.